Computable-Finance/CoFiX/docs/how_to_integrate_cofix.md

 # How to Integrate with CoFiX

+***Note: Some of the Nest-related content may be out of date, as NEST v3.5 has changed some interfaces compared to NEST v3.0.***

 CoFiX uses the NEST Protocol as the price oracle.
 The unique design of the NEST makes integrating CoFiX a little different from regular DeFi projects.
 Here's how to integrate CoFiX Smart Contracts in detail.

 ## Main Contracts